State of M&A Data Rooms — Q1 2026 Read the report →

 Who they are: Cathay Innovation is a Paris-headquartered global VC with a strong corporate LP base (Sanofi, TotalEnergies, BNP Paribas Cardif, etc.) and big ambitions around "vertical AI."
 (Cathay Capital)

 In May 2025 they closed Fund III at $1B, positioning it as the largest AI-dedicated venture fund based in the EU, investing in AI-driven startups in digital health, fintech, consumer, mobility & energy from Series A to late stage.
+As of early 2026, they have already deployed into 14 investments (roughly 50% French/European), including Tucuvi's Series A (Jan 2026) and GenLogs Series B (Feb 2026).
+Portfolio exit milestone: Chime's NASDAQ listing at $8.97B in June 2025.
 (Cathay Innovation)

 Great fit if you: